 Effective immediately for Tax Year 2019 and subsequent years, R0000-932-02 will replace R0000-902-001 if a duplicate return is submitted.

 This can happen if your spouse or another family member has already filed your return for you.
 Other reasons for this rejection include the following:

 - Your (or your spouse's) SSN or ITIN was entered incorrectly;

 - The same SSN or ITIN was used for both filers on a joint return; or

 - Somebody filed a fraudulent return using your (or your spouse's) SSN or ITIN

-If you believe this is a mistake, you can paper file the return, if you believe the taxpayer is a victim of identity theft, refer to: IRS Identity Theft Guide.
+If you believe this is a mistake, you can paper file the return.
+If you believe the taxpayer is a victim of identity theft, refer to IRS Identity Theft Guide.

-Duplicate returns related to Economic Impact Payment (EIP): If a filer used the Non-Filers tool to register for EIP, they cannot file a subsequent tax return electronically.
+Duplicate returns related to Economic Impact Payment (EIP): If a filer used the Non-Filers tool to register for EIP, they could not file a subsequent tax return electronically.
 They must complete a paper Tax Year 2019 Form(s) 1040/1040-SR, print and write “Amended EIP Return” at the top, and mail the return to the IRS.
-The tax return must be mailed by the postponed due date of July 15, 2020 to avoid late-filing penalties and late fees.
+The tax return must be mailed by the postponed due date of July 15, 2020, to avoid late-filing penalties and late fees.
 Please visit the Economic Impact Payment Center page on IRS.gov for upcoming information regarding duplicate returns related to EIP.

 Please visit the Modernized e-file (MeF) Schemas and Business Rules page on IRS.gov for more information about MeF Schemas and Business Rules.